-- A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18. - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - A person under the age if 18 is in possession of sexual imagery created by another person under the age of 18.
+- A person under the age of 18 creates and shares sexual imagery of themselves with another child under the age of 18. - A person under the age of 18 shares sexual imagery created by another child under the age of 18 with a child under the age of 18 or an adult. - A person under the age if 18 is in possession of sexual imagery created by another person under the age of 18.